 You can manage the following properties of an association:

 To change the association, click the line in the domain model.
 The Properties tab for the selected entity is displayed automatically.

 If the association type is one-to-many or many-to-many, you can swap direction of it clicking the corresponding icon.
-For more information, see section 3 Multiplicity in Association Properties.
+For more information, see section 3 Multiplicity in Associations.

-To delete the entity, attribute or association, do the following:
+To delete an entity, attribute, or association, do the following:

 Select the entity, attribute or association you want to delete.